List of characters in the Breaking Bad franchise: Lalo Salamanca

 Gus arranges an assassination attempt on Lalo with Nacho's help, but Lalo survives.
 He fakes his death, then travels to Germany under an alias to find proof that Gus is disloyal to the cartel.
 After conversing with Werner Ziegler's widow Margarethe and later breaking into her house, he finds clues that lead him to Casper, a member of Werner's construction crew.
-Using details obtained from Casper, Lalo returns to Albuquerque and surveils Gus' industrial laundry.
+Using details obtained from Casper, Lalo returns to Albuquerque and surveils Gus's industrial laundry.
 He later arrives at Jimmy and Kim's apartment.
 Howard Hamlin had arrived shortly before Lalo; confused, Howard fails to heed Jimmy and Kim's entreaties to leave immediately, and Lalo kills him with a gunshot to the head.

-Lalo instructs Jimmy to drive to Gus' house and shoot him; Jimmy convinces Lalo to send Kim instead, expecting Lalo to kill whoever remains behind.
+Lalo instructs Jimmy to drive to Gus's house and shoot him; Jimmy convinces Lalo to send Kim instead, expecting Lalo to kill whoever remains behind.
 Lalo binds and gags Jimmy, then takes Jimmy's car to the laundry.
 Mike thwarts Kim's attempt to kill Gus, and sends his men to her apartment after she tells him Lalo is there with Jimmy.
 This allows Lalo to sneak into the laundry.
-Gus goes to the laundry after realizing that Kim was sent as a distraction; Lalo kills Gus' bodyguards and forces Gus to show him the lab's construction site, filming the encounter as proof of Gus' disloyalty to the cartel.
+Gus goes to the laundry after realizing that Kim was sent as a distraction; Lalo kills Gus's bodyguards and forces Gus to show him the lab's construction site, filming the encounter as proof of Gus's disloyalty to the cartel.
 Gus, however, triggers a power outage and kills Lalo with a gun he had hidden in the site earlier.
 Lalo is buried beneath the lab's floor alongside Howard.

 Lalo and Nacho are mentioned in the Breaking Bad episode "Better Call Saul".
 Walter White and Jesse Pinkman kidnap Saul and attempt to coerce him into defending Badger after Badger is arrested for selling meth.
 Saul believes that the masked Walter and Jesse are hitmen sent by Lalo and attempts to blame "Ignacio" for whatever wrong Lalo believes was done.
 In the episode "Breaking Bad" of Better Call Saul, shortly after Saul's freakout, Jesse asks who Lalo is, given how scared Saul was of him.
-Jesse notes that he's never heard Lalo's name before amongst the street-level dealers and Saul brushes Lalo off as being "nobody."
+Jesse notes that he has never heard Lalo's name before amongst the street-level dealers and Saul brushes Lalo off as being "nobody."